Kanara: History

-Since antiquity, much of the Canara coast (now spelled as 'Kanara') occupied a culturally distinct area known as Tulu Nadu.
+Since antiquity, much of the Canara coast occupied a culturally distinct area known as Tulu Nadu.
 Historically, Tulu Nadu lay between the Gangavalli River in the north and the Chandragiri River in the south.
-Currently, Tulu Nadu consists of the Udupi and Dakshina Kannada districts of Karnataka, and the Kasaragod taluka of Kerala.
+Currently, Tulu Nadu consists of the Udupi and Dakshina Kannada districts of Karnataka, and the Manjeshwaram taluk of Kerala.
 The Uttara Kannada district in general is considered to be the southernmost part of the Konkan coast.
 Specifically, the littoral region north of the Gangavalli River is traditionally included in the Konkan.

 The Portuguese occupied Kanara from 1498–1763.
 During this period, the geographical extent of Canara stretched from the southern banks of the Kali River in Karwar in the north to the northern banks of the Chandragiri River in Kasaragod in the south.

 In 1799, after the conclusion of the Fourth Mysore War, the British took over the region and established the Canara district of the Madras Presidency.
 The district was bifurcated into the North and South Canara districts in 1859.
-The North Canara (also sometimes cited as 'North Kanara') district was transferred to the Bombay Presidency whereas the South Canara (also sometimes referred as 'South Kanara') district remained under the jurisdiction of the Madras Presidency.
+The North Canara district was transferred to the Bombay Presidency whereas the South Canara district remained under the jurisdiction of the Madras Presidency.
 South Canara encompassed the undivided territory of the contemporary Udupi, Dakshina Kannada, and Kasaragod districts.

 After India's independence in 1947, the Bombay Presidency was reconstituted as the Bombay State.
 Following the States Reorganisation Act, 1956, the southern portion of Bombay State was added to Mysore State, which was renamed Karnataka in 1972.
 Kasaragod was included in Kerala.
 Subsequently, North and South Canara were renamed Uttara Kannada and Dakshina Kannada respectively.
 In 1997, Udupi district was carved out of the bigger Dakshina Kannada district.